 Lists the automated actions to be performed on the record.
 A maximum of 5 actions can be added to a workflow.
 The actions we provide are:

-Send email to Owner
+Send email to contact

 Send SMS to Owner